Skip to main content

 Quick Start

-1. Install
+1. Install DbxSmith

 curl -fsSL https://raw.githubusercontent.com/arijit1begins/dbx-smith/main/install.sh | bash

-dbx-smith-spin standard devbox docker.io/library/ubuntu:latest dev
+dbx-smith-spin standard devbox docker.io/library/alpine:latest dev

 dbx-smith devbox

-dbx-smith-rm --purge devbox
+dbx-smith-rm devbox --purge

 Strategies at a glance